PCMon/EvenBetterGunMacro/README.md

 <img src=https://github.com/PCMon/EvenBetterGunMacro/blob/main/gif.gif/>

-Works on regular servers AND crew battles, and is stable on 60fps!
+Works on Regular, Highroller, Voicechat, AND Crew Battle servers. <br>
+Stable on 60fps by default, and even lower framerates if you enable compatibility!

 ---